 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

-Whitsunday Coast Airport at Proserpine is the closest airport to Airlie Beach.
-If you fly into Whitsunday Coast Airport, you will need to drive or take a transfer to Airlie Beach.
-This is easy to arrange with buses meeting all incoming flights.
-The transfer from Whitsunday Coast Airport to Airlie Beach takes around 25 minutes.
+Our East Coast adventures start in Sydney or Brisbane.
+Whitsunday Coast Airport in Proserpine is the closest airport to Airlie Beach.
+If you fly into Whitsunday Coast Airport, you'll need to drive or take a transfer to Airlie Beach.
+This is easy to arrange as buses meet all incoming flights.
+The drive from Whitsunday Coast Airport to Airlie Beach takes around 25 minutes.

-If you don't have far to go it's easy to walk around Airlie Beach as the area is almost completely flat.
-If you would like to travel further afield, local bus services are provided by Whitsunday Transit and run until around 10pm most days.
-You can also catch a taxi or rent a hire car.
+If you don't have far to go it's easy to walk around Airlie Beach as the town is compact and almost completely flat.
+If you'd like to travel further afield, local bus services are provided by Whitsunday Transit and run until around 10pm most days.
+You can also catch a taxi, or rent a hire car or bicycle.

 Airlie Beach is a laid-back destination so you can leave your fancy clothes at home.
 Sunscreen, sunglasses and a hat are a must, even in winter, as the sun reflects off the sparkling Coral Sea.
-There is a supermarket in the heart of town which is handy if you have forgotten to pack any essentials.
+There's a supermarket in the heart of town which is handy in case you forget to pack any essentials.

-There is no need to get dressed up, even if you are staying at one of the resorts at Airlie Beach.
+There's no need to get dressed up, even if you're staying at one of the resorts at Airlie Beach.
 Casual clothes or active wear are fine during the day.
-Smart casual is the usual dress code at restaurants in Airlie Beach.
+Smart casual is the usual dress code at restaurants.

-Airlie Beach is on the mainland so there is good mobile coverage in town and the surrounding area.
+Airlie Beach is on the mainland so there's good mobile data and wi-fi coverage in town and the surrounding areas.